John Muir: Jeanne Carr: friend and mentor

 After Muir returned to the United States, he spent the next four years exploring Yosemite, while at the same time writing articles for publication.
 During those years, Muir and Carr continued corresponding.
 She sent many of her friends to Yosemite to meet Muir and "to hear him preach the gospel of the mountains", writes Gisel.
 The most notable was naturalist and author Ralph Waldo Emerson.
 The importance of Carr, who continually gave Muir reassurance and inspiration, "cannot be overestimated", adds Gisel.
 It was "through his letters to her that he developed a voice and purpose".
 She also tried to promote Muir's writings by submitting his letters to a monthly magazine for publication.
 Muir came to trust Carr as his "spiritual mother", and they remained friends for 30 years.
 In one letter she wrote to Muir while he was living in Yosemite, she tried to keep him from despairing as to his purpose in life.

 The value of their friendship was first disclosed by a friend of Carr's, clergyman and writer G. Wharton James.
 After obtaining copies of their private letters from Carr, and despite pleadings from Muir to return them, he instead published articles about their friendship, using those letters as a primary source.
 In one such article, his focus was Muir's debt to Carr, stating that she was his "guiding star" who "led him into the noble paths of life, and then kept him there".

+John Charles Van Dyke and Dix Strong Van Dyke

+John Charles Van Dyke was an author and Professor of Art at Rutgers College (now Rutgers, State University of New Jersey).
+His nephew Dix Strong Van Dyke had gone to Daggett, California to seek his fortune.
+Like his uncle, Dix was an author, who wrote Daggett: Life in a Mojave Frontier Town (Creating the North American Landscape).
+John Muir found his way to Daggett and had many conversations with the uncle and nephew Van Dyke at the Dix ranch.
+This likely had an effect on his writings.
+His daughter Helen married Frank Buel and lived in Daggett.